rehierl/node-tree-outliner/1-1-1-graph-theory/2-5-relationships.md

 (S equal-to G)

 * `(S == G) := (T == V) and (U == E)`
-* i.e. both graphs have the same set of vertices and edges
+* i.e. both graphs have equal sets of vertices and equal sets of edges
 * i.e. the intersection graph is equal to `S` and `G`
 * i.e. `equal-to` has no orientation
 * `(S == G) <-> (S subgraph-of G) and (G subgraph-of S)`